Warming Back Up - KION546

 FORECAST & ALERTS

-Strong winds will cause hazardous seas which could capsize or damage vessels and reduce visibility.
-Mariners should alter plans to avoid these hazardous conditions.
-Remain in port, seek safe harbor, alter course, and/or secure the vessel for severe conditions

-Rest of Sunday: The nicer day of the weekend.
-Temperatures will start to warm up a bit.
-Still cool along the coast, but warmer inland.
-Expect upper 50s to low 70s for coastal locations, 70s and 80s for inland locations.
-Windy conditions at times.
+Monday: Mostly sunny and warmer with coastal highs in the 60s to 70s—warmest on the north side of the bay and widespread 80s inland.
+Breezy in the afternoon and early evening.

-Overnight: A few low clouds near the coast Expect lows in the 40s to 50s.
+Overnight: A few low clouds near the coast, otherwise clear.
+Expect lows in the 40s for most areas with a few southern valleys dipping into the upper 30s.

-Monday: A bit warmer, with morning and evening coastal clouds.
-Highs will be in the 60s-70s on the coast with 70s-90s inland.
-Breezy conditions.

-Extended: Temperatures will be warming back up for the workweek with highs heading back above normal.
-We’ll see a few low clouds on the coast and afternoon winds in the valleys throughout the week.
+Tuesday: Mostly sunny and just a touch warmer with coastal highs in the 60s to around 80ºF—warmest on the north side of the bay—and 80s to around 90ºF inland.
+Breezy in the afternoon and early evening.

+Extended: We’ll cool a bit Wednesday/Thursday but highs will remain close to if not a bit above normal for this time of year.
+Some warming expected as we approach the weekend as the ridge tries to nudge back in.

 -------------------------------------------------------------------------